-7. Threshold Review Submission
+8. Threshold Review Submission

-DCA will only conduct a Threshold Criteria review for Applications that are selected under the Competitive Review process.
+DCA will only conduct a Threshold Criteria review for Applications that are selected through the Competitive Review process.

 DCA will communicate directly with Applicants to clarify or correct any Threshold deficiencies.
 DCA reserves the right to: